isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Stay safe with ScamShield/Block and filter scams.md

 </div>
 <ol start="4" data-tight="true" class="tight">
 <li>
-<p>After following the set-up for call blocking and SMS filtering, you will
+<p>After following the setup for call blocking and SMS filtering, you will
 see that scam call blocking and filtering is active.
 To check for messages which have been filtered by ScamShield, you can check your Junk Messages.
 Filtered SMSes will display a 'Filtered by ScamShield' label.</p>